mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ### Width

-The default columns width is 100 pixels.
+By default, the columns have a width of 100 pixels.
+This is an arbitrary, easy to remember value.

-- set the `width` property available in `GridColDef` to override that value.
+To change the width of a column, use the `width` property available in `GridColDef`.

 {{"demo": "pages/components/data-grid/columns/ColumnWidthGrid.js", "bg": "inline" }}